OctagonAI/octagon-research-demo/README.md

 # 📊 Octagon Research Demo

-A CLI tool to generate investor-ready research reports using Octagon's multi-agent AI framework and OpenAI models.
+A tool to generate investor-ready research reports using the Octagon Agents API and OpenAI models.
+Available both as a CLI and a web-based application.

 It retrieves structured company and funding data, then synthesizes a professional Markdown report using an LLM and a custom template.